isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   (one hour) if not specified.

 - ``rekey-interval`` governs the time interval the keys for each configured server are checked for rekeying, i.e. a new key is created to replace the current usable one when its age is greater than the ``rekey-interval`` value.
-The value must be smaller than the ``tkey-lifetime`` value, we recommend between 50 and 80 percent of it.
-  It is expressed in seconds and it defaults to 2700 seconds (45 minutes, 75 percent of one hour) if not specified.
+  The value must be smaller than the ``tkey-lifetime`` value (it is recommend between 50% and 80% of the ``tkey-lifetime`` value).
+It is expressed in seconds and it defaults to 2700 seconds (45 minutes, 75% of one hour) if not specified.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occurred on creating a key for a configured server.
-  The value must be smaller than the ``rekey-interval`` value, and should be at most the third of the difference between ``tkey-lifetime`` and ``rekey-interval``.
+- ``retry-interval`` governs the time interval to retry to create a key if any error occurred on creating one for any configured server.
+The value must be smaller than the ``rekey-interval`` value, and should be at most 1/3 of the difference between ``tkey-lifetime`` and ``rekey-interval``.
 It is expressed in seconds and it defaults to 120 seconds (2 minutes) if not specified.

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.